 There are many strategies and techniques in SEO.
-Two of the main tactics are content marketing, and building backlinks.
+Two of the main tactics are content marketing and building backlinks.

 What’s more, high-ranking organic content will usually maintain its position in the SERPs for an extended period of time — with none of the ongoing costs associated with paid listings.
 In other words, it’s a more sustainable and durable marketing channel.